 The prefix is calculated using the LEFT function.
 LEFT(P.PartNumber,4) returns the first four characters.
 Likewise, RIGHT(P.PartNumber,4) returns the last four characters.

 Now, all we need to do is write the join condition to compare the prefix and suffix from each table.
 Check out this query to see what I mean:

 SELECT REPLACE(REPLACE(P.PartNumber,'*','-'), ' ','-') as PartNumber, P.NAme, S.Year, S.Sales FROM @PartDescription P INNER JOIN @PartSales S ON LEFT(P.PartNumber,4) = LEFT(S.PartNumber,4) AND RIGHT(P.PartNumber,4) = RIGHT(S.PartNumber,4) ORDER BY P.Name, S.Year

 There are certainly other ways to solve this puzzle.
-I hope by seeing the two solutions here, you have seen there are two drastically different approaches to the answer.
+I hope that by seeing the two solutions here, you have seen that there are two drastically different approaches to the answer.